Nucleus .Net Core CMS

 Scheduled Tasks

-Scheduled tasks perform their work periodically and are generally used to perform system maintenance, like expiring cache entries or updating a search index, or sending notification e-mails.
+Scheduled tasks perform their work periodically and are generally used to perform system maintenance, like expiring cache entries, updating a search index, or sending notification e-mails.

 To create a new scheduled task, create a class which inherits Nucleus.Abstractions.IScheduledTask.
 Nucleus automatically detects implementations of IScheduledTask and adds them to the dependency injection container during startup, so that the task scheduler can create instances and execute them.
 The site administrator must create a scheduled task entry in the Settings/Scheduler control panel so that your scheduled task runs.